brian-rose/daes-grad-handbook/phd.md

 During the last semester before advancing to candidacy, a student may enroll in less than nine credits if they need less than nine to earn 60 credits (e.g., a student has 54 credits and only needs six to reach 60).
 If a funded student wishes to take less than nine credits, they must submit a [Reduced Credit Load form](https://www.albany.edu/graduate/resources-current-students) and send the confirmation email to The Graduate Program Director.

-All pre-candidacy doctoral students, regardless of funding source, must register for at least three credits each fall and spring semester to satisfy the [university requirement of continuous registration](https://www.albany.edu/graduate-bulletin/requirements-governing-doctoral-degree.php) until they complete all requirements for advancement to candidacy, unless a leave of absence is requested and granted.
+All pre-candidacy doctoral students, regardless of funding source, must register for at least three credits each fall and spring semester to satisfy the [university requirement of continuous registration](https://www.albany.edu/graduate-bulletin/requirements-governing-doctoral-degree.php) until they advance to candidacy, unless a leave of absence is requested and granted.

 #### Post-candidacy
 Doctoral students achieving candidacy need register for only one credit of ATM 899 each fall and spring semester to maintain continuous registration.
 If a student wishes to take a class after candidacy, they must still enroll in one credit of ATM 899.